sorinboia/nginx-experience-aws/guide/6controller.md

 > Workload Group Name: arcadia-backend
 > URI: http://arcadia-backend

-Now we just need to tell kubernetes to point to the microgateway instead of directly to the pods.
+22. Now we just need to tell kubernetes to point to the microgateway instead of directly to the pods.
 <pre>
+cat << EOF | kubectl apply -f -
 apiVersion: v1
 kind: Service
 metadata: